rust-lang/this-week-in-rust/drafts/2017-07-18-this-week-in-rust.md

 ## News & Blog Posts

+* [Rusoto codegen part three: crategen](https://matthewkmayer.github.io/blag/public/post/rusoto-codegen-part-three/).
+Rusoto, an AWS SDK, generates a crate for each AWS service.
+This post details how that's done.

 # Friends of the Forest

 Our community likes to recognize people who have made outstanding contributions